Frequently Asked Questions

 - Objects made of fragile or splintered materials

-- At concerts and other entertainment events within the rules include posters not over DIN A3, Double holder banners, larger quantities of paper, wallpaper rolls, large quantities of confetti etc.
+- At concerts and other entertainment events within the rules include posters not over DIN A3, Double holder banners, paper, wallpaper rolls, confetti etc.

 - Megaphone, gas pressure fans, vuvuzelas, mechanically, electrically or differently (for example pneumatically)